The Complexity of Gradient Descent: CLS = PPAD $\cap$ PLS: Consequences for Continuous Local Search

 For $k \in \mathbb{N}$, we let $k$D-\linclo/ denote the problem \linclo/ where $n$ is fixed to be equal to $k$.
 Note that the definition of \linclo/ does not require violation solutions, since every linear arithmetic circuit is automatically Lipschitz-continuous with a Lipschitz-constant that can be represented with a polynomial number of bits (\cref{lem:linear-lipschitz}).
 In particular, \linclo/ reduces to \clo/ and thus to \gclo/.

 We define the class 2D-\linearcls/ as the set of all TFNP problems that reduce to 2D-\linclo/.
 We show that:

 \begin{theorem} $\textup{2D-}\linearcls/ = \ppadpls/$. \end{theorem}

-Note that, just as for \cls/, the one-dimensional version can be solved in polynomial time, i.e., 1D-\linearcls/ = FP.
-The containment 2D-\linearcls/ $\subseteq$ \ppadpls/ immediately follows from the fact that 2D-\linearcls/ $\subseteq$ \cls/ $\subseteq$ \ppadpls/.
+Note that, just as for \cls/, the one-dimensional version can be solved in polynomial time, i.e., 1D-\linearcls/ = FP.\footnote{With the slight abuse of notation that FP $\subseteq$ TFNP, as explained in \cref{sec:def-tfnp}.} The containment 2D-\linearcls/ $\subseteq$ \ppadpls/ immediately follows from the fact that 2D-\linearcls/ $\subseteq$ \cls/ $\subseteq$ \ppadpls/.
 The other, more interesting, containment in \cref{thm:linear-cls} can be proved by directly reducing 2D-\clo/ to 2D-\linclo/.
 This reduction mainly relies on a more general result which says that any arithmetic circuit can be arbitrarily well approximated by a linear arithmetic circuit on a bounded domain.
 This approximation theorem (\cref{thm:lin-circuit-simple}) is stated and proved in \cref{sec:approx-linear-circuit}.
 The proof uses known techniques developed in the study of the complexity of Nash equilibria \citep{DGP09,CDT09}, but replaces the usual averaging step by a median step, which ensures that we obtain the desired accuracy of approximation.

 Instead of reducing 2D-\clo/ to 2D-\linclo/, we prove \cref{thm:linear-cls} by a different route that also allows us to introduce a problem which might be of independent interest.
 To capture the cases where the gradient is not available or perhaps too expensive to compute, we consider a version of Gradient Descent where the \emph{finite differences} approach is used to compute an approximate gradient, which is then used as usual to obtain the next iterate.
 Formally, given a finite difference spacing parameter $h > 0$, the approximate gradient $\widetilde{\nabla}_h f(x)$ at some point $x \in [0,1]^n$ is computed as